ritesh404/kudojs/docs/identity.md

 ### Identity.chain(f)

-Chain a computation that returns an Identity
+Chains a computation that returns an Identity.

 | Param | Type                  | Description                            |
 | ----- | --------------------- | -------------------------------------- |